GHB Street Names – How Is GHB Also Called?

 GHB is infamous across the globe.
 In November 2007, Australian authorities discovered GHB in a children’s toy named “Bindeez”.
 They marketed the same toy in the US as “Aquadots”.
 The toy caused three children to go to the hospital.
 Also, they recalled it, right away.
 This was when they found that the manufacturing process caused another chemical to metabolize into GHB.

 They use some of these GHB street names in specific parts of the world.
-Therefore, you won’t find any Georgia Home Boy in Switzerland or Drogue du Cambriolage Sexual Parfait in Malawi.
-Still, it’ll be worth your while to know what they are.
-Above all, if you’re traveling and don’t understand a word of the local language, consider buying the date-rape nail polish.
-It changes color when you dip it into a spiked drink.
-It is a dangerous world out there.
-Therefore, it’s important to protect yourself.
+Therefore, one won’t find any Georgia Home Boy in Switzerland or Drogue du Cambriolage Sexual Parfait in Malawi.
+Still, it’ll be worth while to know what they are.
+Above all, if one is traveling and don’t understand a word of the local language, consider buying the date-rape nail polish.
+It changes color when one dip it into a spiked drink.
+This will help a lot to protect a health and a life.